-Through theoretical seminars this module will examine both the evidence base and efficacy of contemporary psycho-therapeutic approaches.
-These will include systemic, parenting, psychodynamic, cognitive and pharmalogical modalities.
+Through theoretical seminars this course will examine both the evidence base and efficacy of contemporary psycho-therapeutic approaches.
+These include systemic, parenting, psychodynamic, cognitive and pharmacological modalities.

-The importance of the professional relationship, its boundaries and limitations will be central to these seminars.
-Both the theoretical and reflective practice seminars will be supported by critical analysis and evaluation of relevant reading within the journal group.
-A service user perspective will influence this module.
+The theoretical seminars will be supported by critical analysis and evaluation of relevant reading within the journal group.
+A service-user perspective influences this course.

 Module Submission Date: 6 September 2021